A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Numerical results and discussions

-To evaluate the accuracy of the GSI model in monatomic UGKS, the first numerical simulation considers a monatomic gas supersonic flow passing a sharp flat plate.
-Though the simulated gas utilized in this configuration is a hard sphere gas, it is based on the wind tunnel test run34 conducted by Tsuboi and Matsumoto\cite{tsuboi2005experimental}.
-Fig. \ref{fig03a} presents the physical mesh used for calculation and the flat plate's geometric shape.
-The front end of the flat plate has a sharp angle of 30 degrees, a thickness of 15 mm, and an upper surface length of 100 mm.
-The surface temperature of the flat plate is 290K, whereas the freestream is a hypersonic flow of the argon gas at a $Ma$ number of 4.89 with a temperature of 116 K. The $Kn$ number for the freestream with the plate's length as characteristic length is 0.0078.
-The unstructured velocity mesh under simulation has 896 cells, as shown in Fig. \ref{fig03b}.
+To assess the accuracy of the GSI model in monatomic UGKS, the initial numerical simulation investigates a supersonic flow of argon gas passing over a sharp flat plate.
+Fig. \ref{fig03a} illustrates the geometric shape of the flat plate and the unstructured physical mesh.
+The flat plate has dimensions of 100 mm in length, 15 mm in thickness, and a sharp angle of 30 degrees.
+Following the wind tunnel test run34\cite{tsuboi2005experimental}, the freestream has a Mach number of 4.89 and a temperature of 116 K. The hard sphere molecular model with $\omega$ = 0.5 is employed, and the temperature of the plate surface is set to 290 K. The Knudsen number for the freestream, with the plate's length as the characteristic length, is 0.0078.
+The height of the first layer (HFL) of the mesh on the surface of the plate is 0.2 mm.
+The unstructured velocity mesh, depicted in Fig. \ref{fig03b}, comprises 896 cells.